I write a newsletter about inclusive and accessible communication.

 Read the best accessibility trick you already know.

-What’s Wrong with the French?
+What’s wrong with the French?

 A tweet from the AP Stylebook went viral.
 The tweet suggested avoiding generalising labels like "the French" and "the college-educated" and instead using person-first language.
 I love a bit of inclusive langauge guidance from a style guide, but I have to question the usefulness of this advice.
 Not all labels are harmful.
 Some specific labels accurately describe groups.
 I support naming structural causes rather than blaming individuals and asking people about their preferred language whenever we can.
 The core issue lies in the stories we tell and the narratives we perpetuate.
 True inclusivity comes from telling accurate, nuanced, and respectful stories that challenge stereotypes and promote change.